idmac75/devops-docs/docs/best-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

 - All PRs are reviewed by at least two engineers
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
-- We treat documentation as code and apply the same [standards to markdown](../../code-reviews/recipes/markdown.md) as code
+- We treat documentation as code and apply the same standards to markdown as we do with code